newrelic/newrelic-react-native-agent/README.md

  ### Symbolicating a stack trace

- Rightnow There is no support for stack trace Symbolication.
+There is no support for stack trace symbolication rightnow.
 Please follow steps which describe here for [Symbolication](https://reactnative.dev/docs/0.64/symbolication).